Monday, May 6, 2024

 January 9, 2024

-A couple outings ago I fished a small creek that I ended up giving up on after I decided to check out a nearby river that I though might be on the mend.
+A couple outings ago I fished a small creek that I ended up giving up on after I decided to check out a nearby river that I thought might be on the mend.
 After that outing I had a friend go to that creek and he ended up fishing the same area I did and he managed some nice fish.
 I decided to return and start below my last starting point and fish some areas I've never checked out.
 I've caught some fish in this system but never had a stellar day.
 I got a late start at 10:30am.
 Area looked good.
 A lot of great holding water.
 I thought I'm definitely getting fish this time.
 Hours passed and I only managed one rise, that I missed, and spooked two others.
 By 2pm and the creek becoming more and more impassable I quit and decided to drive down to another river.

 Here again I'd be fishing an area I normally bypass.
 It simply gets too much traffic so I avoid it like the plague.
 The spot I wanted to start was cordoned off so I had to drive further down and begin from there.
 It wouldn't be long before I'd start to get into fish.